In this post I will show how to disassemble a HP Pavilion dv7t-3000 series notebook.

 Remove the speaker assembly.

-Disconnect two antenna cables from the wireless card on the bottom of the notebook.
+Disconnect two antenna cables from the wireless card.

 Pull both antenna cables though the opening between the laptop case and motherboard.